vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 *   Change all server processes to accept requests via both MBO messages and legacy messages.
 Servers will send replies via either legacy messages or MBOs (using `zx_cmh_send_reply()`) depending on the request type.
+This work can be made easier using the "legacy reply mode" for CMHs described below.

 *   Switch client code over to sending requests via MBOs instead of via legacy messages.
 Change `zx_channel_call()` to send requests